 We were too broke to afford a new blender, and replacing the jar was just as expensive as replacing the entire blender.
 So we just did without for a LONG time.

 When we moved to California, my stepmom was gracious to give us her old blender.
 It was very similar to the one my parents had, but this one didn’t have a lid.

 We used a small dinner plate as a pseudo-lid for a long time, and that kind of worked… as long as you weren’t blending anything too liquidy, or you didn’t add too much to the jar at one time.
 If you did either of those, you weren’t making smoothies.
 You were making a mess.

 And then one night, my husband and I were walking around Costco on a date (don’t all married couples shop at Costco on a date night?) when we saw a demonstration of this:

-That is the Blendtec Total Blender Classic.
+A Blendtec Total Blender Classic.
 This particular model isn’t available new anymore, but you can buy it refurbished on Amazon for about $190.
-We bought it new from Costco for about $300 or so several years ago.
+We bought a new model from Costco for about $300 or so several years ago.